-Tracking TLS certificates distributed across multiple Vault PKI engines can quickly become tedious: forgotten expirations, emergency renewals, lack of visibility.
+Keeping track of TLS certificates spread across multiple Vault PKI engines can quickly become tedious: expirations are missed, renewals become reactive, and teams lose visibility.

 What problem does VCV solve?#